TudorPlaysProject/GentylnesAndNobylyte/WorkDay/README.md

 04/08/19

 Instance of .M. found on line 265, and .P. on line 353.
 These will be maintained as they are abbreviations of the character being referenced.

+Decision to change all bi's to by's by majority rule, however regex used to implement change is not working.
+Decision to maintain spelling of "haue" and "euer(y)" in input, spellings are already standardized.